pronix/fcg-service-clients/README.markdown

 == Setup

-To access FSS, you need to include this in the Gemfile:
+To access FSS, you need to include this in the Gemfile
-<tt>gem 'fcg-service-clients' </tt>
+> gem 'fcg-service-clients'

 If using Rails, add this to one of the earliest loading files.
 For example, in config/intializers/00_fcg.rb
 > begin